Before Your Field Trip

 - If you are running late, give us a call at 323.857.6300.

 - When you arrive, gather your group in front of the museum and count the number of students, chaperones, and teachers.

-- Send one teacher inside with your final headcount to check in with School Programs at the Front Desk.
+- Send one teacher inside with your final headcount to check in with Guest Relations at the Front Desk.